17500mph/multi/readme.txt

 ==== Multi Readme.txt ====
-Last revised August 4, 2014
+Last revised February 22, 2015
 Multi is a WordPress Child-Theme of Desk Mess Mirrored.
 The Desk Mess Mirrored theme is required to be installed for the Multi Child-Theme to function.